GrammaTech/ddisasm/README.md

 :   ASM output file

 `--debug`
-:   if the assembly code is printed, it is printed with debugging information
+:   generate GTIRB file with debugging information

 `--debug-dir arg`
 :   location to write CSV files for debugging

 `--hints arg`
 :   location of user-provided hints file

+`--input-file arg`
+:   File to disasemble

+`--ignore-errors`
+:   Return success even if there are disassembly errors.

 `-K [ --keep-functions ] arg`
 :   Print the given functions even if they are skipped by default (e.g. _start)